Nordix/keycloak-secrets-vault-provider/README.md

 # Keycloak Vault Provider for OpenBao and HashiCorp Vault

+> **⚠️ Note:**
+> This project is under development and not yet production-ready.

-This project implements a [Keycloak Vault SPI](https://www.keycloak.org/server/vault) provider that integrates Keycloak with [OpenBao](https://openbao.org/) or [HashiCorp Vault](https://developer.hashicorp.com/vault) secret management systems.
+This project implements a [Keycloak Vault SPI](https://www.keycloak.org/server/vault) provider that integrates Keycloak with [OpenBao](https://openbao.org/) or [HashiCorp Vault](https://developer.hashicorp.com/vault).

 With this provider, Keycloak can retrieve secrets directly from OpenBao/Vault rather than storing them in its internal database, enhancing security through external secret management.
-The implementation leverages the [kv secrets engine](https://openbao.org/docs/secrets/kv/) for secure secret storage and retrieval.
+The implementation leverages the [KV secrets engine](https://openbao.org/docs/secrets/kv/) for secure secret storage.

 ## Installation